10 Unhealthiest Food Brands on the Planet

 According to the Centers For Disease Control and Prevention (CDC), about 40% of American adults are obese, and 60% of the calories we consume come from ultra-processed foods, a study in the BMJ journal found.
 While we're inclined to think that's a matter of causation rather than correlation, science agrees: a study in the American Journal of Clinical Nutrition found that ultra-processed food consumption was associated with a higher risk of being overweight and obesity.

-To help you seek out the worst brands in the supermarket, we sifted through our exclusive reports on the unhealthiest snacks, the unhealthiest foods, and the worst drinks, and then spotlighted the repeat offenders.
+To help you seek out the worst brands in the supermarket, we sifted through the unhealthiest snacks and the worst drinks to spotlight the repeat offenders.
 From the faux neon cheese you sandwich between sourdough for dinner and the breakfast treats you pop in the toaster in the morning, here are the worst grocery store culprits you should steer clear of.
 Instead, go ahead and stock up on any of The 7 Healthiest Foods to Eat Right Now.

 Lay's crunchy Sour Cream & Onion chips make for a delicious vessel for your homemade spinach dip, but we can't say its parent brand's first priority is health.
 Among the many brands that Frito-Lay owns—such as Lay's, Cheetos, Doritos, and Grandma's—we noticed a lot of sketchy and recurring food additives in their products.
 One of the worst offenders, artificial dyes, can be found in Doritos chips, Cheetos, and Flamin' Hot Funyuns.
 A study in the journal Neurotherapeutics discovered that synthetic food dyes may contribute to ADHD in children and trigger a histamine response.